Serjip/ContactsKit/README.md

-ContactsKit it is an easy access to contacts for version prior iOS 6.0+ and OSX 10.7+.
+ContactsKit it is an easy access to contacts for iOS 6.0+ and OSX 10.7+.

 ## Installation with CocoaPods